 Dave joined Rolls Royce Aero Engine Division as an undergraduate apprentice and worked in various shop floor and office departments for 10 years.
 He then moved to the Lake District and worked for the Youth Hostel Association before retiring in August 2011.
 He has been a school Governor for over 25 years serving Eskdale and Borrowdale Primary Schools.
 Dave originally decided to become a Governor because he wanted to contribute, and have a say, in his children’s education.
 He is an enthusiastic advocate of small rural schools and is committed to providing the best education for our children.
 Dave has been Chair of Governors since September 2014 and is the Governor with responsibility for Health & Safety.
-As part of his role as Chair, he also serves on the Finance & Staffing, Building & General Purposes and Curriculum Committees.
+As part of his role as Chair, he also serves on the Finance & Staffing, Building & General Purposes and Learning Committees.

 David Ryan is a Chartered Accountant and was a partner in Mazars, an international practice.
 In addition to having national and international management roles at various times, he acted for a portfolio of clients that included substantial charities.
 Following retirement from practice David moved to Borrowdale and has worked in the charity sector as director, trustee and adviser.
 He was Group Chief Financial Officer of the US based charity Biblica and latterly a trustee of the Keswick Convention.